 MailChimp automatically creates an archive for every campaign you create.
-The archive is what people will see if when they click a view in browser link (included by default in our templates), if your campaign is auto-posted on Facebook or Twitter, or if your subscribers forward to a friend.
-There are a few ways to limit how public your campaign archives are.
-Read on for details.
+The archive is what people see when they forward the campaign to a friend, as well as when they click the view in browser link.
+A link to the archive is also shared when your campaign is auto-posted to Facebook or auto-tweeted to Twitter.

 In this article:

 - Disable viewing past issue in the archive

 As a general rule, it's a good idea to let people open campaigns in a browser in case their email program can't display HTML or if they're on a mobile phone.
 However, if you don't want the campaign archive readily available to subscribers, here's how to remove that link: